isy-0/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my learning in the open
 ---

-Content and stuff here.
+This is not destined to s specific audience but simply a first attempt at having an online presence.